Neomano

 So famous was the tint of purple and the Phoenicians who discovered it, that the very word "Phoenicians" is derived from the Greek word "phoiniks," which means purple.
 Relators of yesteryear, like Homer himself, wrote of these wonderful dyed fabrics in their works.

 This dye was extracted from a snail that lived among the rocks of the Phoenician coasts.
 That is why the allegory of Rubens, where the dog accidentally dyes its muzzle when biting some snails on the beach.
-These snails belonged to the species Murex trunculus Y Murex brandaris… And I say “they belonged” because the colors they secreted were so coveted that they were exploited to extinction and we did not get to see their beauty but to learn of their celebrity through writings, old paintings or empty broken shells.
+These snails belong to the species Murex trunculus and Murex brandaris.
+It is not that the species went extinct —it still exists—, but the colors they secreted were so coveted that the craft was exploited brutally for centuries and, with the fall of the great production centers, the secret of that dye was eventually lost.
+We did not get to see its splendor, only to learn of its celebrity through writings, old paintings or empty broken shells.
 Some say that it was more like a fiery red than the current purple, but it is not known, the tissues that we have left have degraded over time.

 It is speculated that thousands of snails were needed to extract just enough to dye a dress.
-Its center of exploitation was the city of Tire, on the current coast of Lebanon, which is why it was also called Tire Purple.
+Its center of exploitation was the city of Tyre, on the present-day coast of Lebanon, which is why it was also called Tyrian Purple.
 This color became a status symbol.
 The aristocracy of some empires such as Greek or Roman, showed beautiful dresses dyed in the famous color.
 A law was even promulgated to prohibit any Roman citizen of "lower" social class from wearing purple-dyed garments.

-So was this color revolution, which died out along with the snail back between the 5th and 10th centuries.
+So was this color revolution, which faded between the 5th and 10th centuries, when the secret of its making was lost.

 It is in this extinct snail context that the Spanish arrived in America at the end of the 15th century.
 Purple was a story of the past already in those times.
 There was still talk of its mythical fame, but there were already other new colors and tints that distracted humanity's incomprehensible search for this color.
 And do not think that I say it like that lightly, I will write another article where I will tell you why I say that we are obsessed with purple, but for now I will focus on the years after the conquest.